paganflamingo/cse575_proj_data/Code to submit/readme.txt

 To run Neural Network Classifier:
   1) download python and package prerequisites, note that Keras and Tensorflow must be installed correctly
   2) Make sure that the 'output.csv' file is in the same directory as NeuralNetwork.py
-  3) 'python 3 NeuralNetwork.py' should result in the confusion matrices and accuracy results.
+  3) 'python3 NeuralNetwork.py' should result in the confusion matrices and accuracy results.